 School of Groove offers a variety of workshops for any occasion, setting or age group.
 From school residencies to birthday parties to corporate events and team building workshops, students and participants will get hands on experience with professional musicians while learning a lot about the culture and origins of a particular tradition.

-The next workshops are scheduled for January 18, 19 in Mexico City and January 26 and 27 in Guanajuato, Mexico.
+The next workshops are scheduled for April 16 and 17 in Guanajuato, Mexico.
 The participants will learn Afrocuban repertoire and arrangements.

 School of Groove is a Vancouver-based music program directed by Michelle Cormier.
 The main focus is on the musical cultures of Cuba, Brazil and South Africa, working with a variety of skill levels and age groups at any time to introduce the participants to a fun and informative approach to learning about music and other cultures.
 The programs can be presented as a weekly class, week long camp, one day workshop or any other format.
 Guest instructors may be introduced to present specific instruments or themes.